awsdocs/aws-config-developer-guide/doc_source/customresources-cli.md

-# Record and Delete a Configuration State for Third\-Party Resources Using AWS CLI<a name="customresources-cli"></a>
+# Record and Delete a Configuration State for Third\-Party Resources Using AWS AWS CLI<a name="customresources-cli"></a>

 The AWS CLI is a unified tool to manage your AWS services\.
 With just one tool to download and configure, you can control multiple AWS services from the command line and use scripts to automate them\.

-To install the AWS CLI on your local machine, see [Installing the AWS CLI](http://docs.aws.amazon.com/cli/latest/userguide/installing.html) in the *AWS CLI User Guide*\.
+To install the AWS CLI on your local machine, see [Installing the AWS AWS CLI](http://docs.aws.amazon.com/cli/latest/userguide/installing.html) in the *AWS CLI User Guide*\.

-If necessary, type `aws configure` to configure the AWS CLI\.
+If necessary, type `AWS Configure` to configure the AWS CLI\.

 **Topics**
 + [Record a Configuration Item](#add-custom-resource-type-cli)